Achim Steiner

-Achim Steiner (born 17 May 1961) is a Brazilian-German environmentalist who recently served as the administrator of the United Nations Development Programme (2017–2025) and vice-chair of United Nations Sustainable Development Group.
+Achim Steiner (born 17 May 1961) is a senior fellow of the Oxford Martin School at the University of Oxford, and founding director of the Security Futures Lab.
+He also serves as chair of the Hamburg Sustainability Conference.
+A Brazilian-German national, he completed his two terms as UN under-secretary general and administrator of the United Nations Development Programme (2017–2025) and vice-chair of United Nations Sustainable Development Group in June 2025.

-Before joining UNDP, he was executive director of the United Nations Environment Programme UNEP (2006–2016), and director of the Oxford Martin School (2016–2017).
-He has also served as director general of the International Union for Conservation of Nature (IUCN) and secretary-general of the World Commission on Dams.
+Before joining UNDP, he was executive director of the United Nations Environment Programme UNEP (2006–2016), and director and professorial fellow of the Oxford Martin School (2016–2017).
+He has also served as director general of the International Union for Conservation of Nature (IUCN) and secretary general of the World Commission on Dams.

 Early life and education

-The son of a German farmer who had emigrated to Rio Grande do Sul, Achim Steiner was born in Brazil in 1961 and holds German as well as Brazilian citizenship.
-He went to school in Carazinho and at Dover College.
+The son of Helga and Roland Steiner, German farmers who had emigrated to Carazinho, Rio Grande do Sul, Achim Steiner was born in Brazil in 1961 and holds German as well as Brazilian citizenship.
+He went to primary school in Brazil, but was raised in West Germany after he turned 10.
+He graduated at Dover College in England.
 He obtained a bachelor's degree from Worcester College of the University of Oxford and a master's degree from the School of Oriental and African Studies (SOAS) of the University of London, specializing in development economics, regional planning, international development and environmental policy.
 He also studied at the German Development Institute and the Harvard Business School.